icure/medtech-docs/sdks/how-to/how-to-manage-healthcare-elements.md

 :::caution

-Even if you associate a Healthcare Element to a Patient, the Patient does not have access to it unless you give access to them.
+Even if you associate a Healthcare Element to a Patient, the Patient does not automatically have access to it.
+You need to explicitly give access to the patient user to this created Healthcare Element by calling the service `giveAccessTo`.

 :::